-This document defines the standard for accredited Bachelor of Engineering Technology-type programmes in terms of programme design criteria, a knowledge profile and a set of graduate attributes.
+This document defines the standard for accredited Advanced Diploma in Engineering type programmes in terms of programme design criteria, a knowledge profile and a set of graduate attributes.
 This standard is referred to in the Accreditation Criteria defined in ECSA document E-03-P.

-QUALIFICATION TYPE AND VARIANT Bachelor of Engineering Technology GENERAL CHARACTERISITCS
+QUALIFICATION TYPE AND VARIANT